 "Most of us have gotten really good at putting others' needs, wants, and desires before our own, often leaving us feeling exhausted, overwhelmed, and even worse, resentful," says Keira L. Barr, MD, founder and chief wellness officer of the Resilient Health Institute in Gig Harbor, Washington.
 "Set your boundaries without apologies and respect them so that others respect them, too.
 Creating boundaries actually frees up your energy—mentally and physically—so you have the time and bandwidth to connect to the things and people you love."

 Your smile might start to recede.

-Nope, it isn’t a magic trick.
+Nope, it isn't a magic trick.
 As you age, your smile really does start to disappear.
-“Women over 40 should know they may notice a ‘disappearing smile,’” says Inna Chern, DDS, of New York General Dentistry.
-“As we age, the upper teeth may appear to disappear or look shorter than they did when we were in our 20s.
-This is due to the aging of the musculature of the lip, which no longer has the same mobility and volume due to the wearing away of the enamel caused by grinding and clenching.”
+"Women over 40 should know they may notice a 'disappearing smile,'" says Chern.
+"As we age, the upper teeth may appear to disappear or look shorter than they did when we were in our 20s.
+This is due to the aging of the musculature of the lip, which no longer has the same mobility and volume due to the wearing away of the enamel caused by grinding and clenching."

 Hitting your daily step goals isn't as hard as you thought.